Back to Louisiana

 What This Bill Does

-• Requires local education agencies to have the burden of proof in special education due process hearings regarding the appropriateness of a student's current or proposed program or placement.
+• EDUCATION/SPECIAL: Provides that a local education agency shall have the burden of proof in any special education due process hearing relative to the appropriateness of a student's current or proposed program or placement (EN SEE FISC NOTE LF EX)

 Limits and Unknowns